Palm Springs Art Museum Hosts Free Cocktail Cinema Summer Film Series

 The film series, which is set to run bi-weekly on Thursdays until July 27, will feature four films with iconic soundtracks that reflect their time and place, museum officials said.
 Each film will be paired with a specially crafted cocktail prepared by That’s The Spirit Mobile Bar.

-The series will get underway at 6 p.m. with a viewing of “Queen and Slim” at the Palm Springs Art Museum, 101 North Museum Drive.
+The series will begin at 6 p.m. with a viewing of “Queen and Slim” at the Palm Springs Art Museum, 101 North Museum Drive.
 Though entry will ultimately be based on a first-come first-served basis, attendees must register in advance at store.psmuseum.org/cocktail-cinema/.

 The inaugural film is described as a story about a young Black couple who are pulled over for a minor traffic violation following their first date, museum officials said.
 The incident escalates when a white policeman is killed.